dmoresp/computer-science/README.md

-# Get back to computer science topics with JS
+# Get back to computer science fundamental topics with JS